karhoo/web-lib-demand/packages/demand-api/README.md

 Http service usage:

 ```
-const url = 'https://public-api.karhoo.com/api/v1' // please note that there should not be a slash at the end of the line
+const url = 'https://public-api.karhoo.com/api/v1' // please note that there should not be a slash at the end of the url

 const correlationIdPrefix = 'prefix'